Huguitis/aoi.js-documentation/src/guides/5variables.md

 });
 ```

-This is the easiest out of two ways to use variables.
+This is the easiest out of two ways to use variables, you would put that code snippet in your main file (in most cases named `index.js`).

 ### Variable Handler

-#### Another way, which will keep your main file clean, are variable handlers.
+Another way, which will keep your main file clean, are variable handlers (stored in another file).

 Create a directory called "**handler**" and a file inside of it called "**variables.js**", after you did that, put that
 in your main file: